Compliance requirements for small businesses are continually evolving - are you covering these basics?

-Since 1963, the first week of May has been dedicated to showcasing the contributions made by small businesses across the country.
+Since 1963, the first week of May has been dedicated to showcasing the contributions made by small businesses across the United States.
 As noted by the Small Business Administration, more than half of Americans own or are employed by a small business.
 As a small business owner, you play a critical role in creating new jobs, driving innovation and improving the outlook of American companies on the global market.
 And, as you know, accomplishing these aims demands significant time and effort, especially when it comes to meeting compliance requirements for small business.

 Tax Code and HR Requirements

 They may seem confusing, even contradictory at times, and they're constantly evolving.
 Nevertheless, you need to adhere to tax codes and HR requirements to sustain your business.

 Your best bet?
 Start at the top: Understand federal business requirements as they relate to tax and the structure of your business and also consider any applicable state or local rules.
 LLCs require separate tax forms for businesses and owners, while sole proprietors report personal and business income on the same form.
 From there, dig into state requirements, total tax owing and your obligations to your staff.

 Take a Number